Buyer's Resources

 About Home or Land ownership in Seychelles

 If you are a Seychelles Passport holder you can purchase property at any time without permission.
-The taxes are usually 5%of the sale price and notarial fees of 2%.
+The taxes (tamp duties) are 5% of the sale price and notarial fees extra.

-If you are a non-Seychelles Passport holder you can apply for permission for your property, you need to obtain a Sanction to Purchase form form IP/3 from the Ministry of Land Use and Habitat, fill it up and there is a 3 month processing time.
+If you are a non-Seychelles Passport holder you can apply for permission for your property on Eden Island, condo apartments and residences in a hotel, Enchanted villas or the Royal Palm.
+You need to obtain a Sanction to Purchase using form IP/3 from the Ministry of Land Use and Habitat, fill it up and there is a 3 month processing time minimum.
+If you are from a non English or non French speaking country you need to provide translations.
 You can download this form from our home page.

-For Resort developers who wish to purchase land or develop, you need your application to the Seychelles Investment Bureau.
-More information is available on their web site at the Seychelles Investment Bureau at www.sib.gov.sc or contact as per below:
+For Resort developers who wish to purchase land or develop, you need your application to the Seychelles Investment Board.
+You need 24 rooms minimum for a tourism project.
+More information is available on their web site at the Seychelles Investment Bureau or contact as per below:

 Tel No : +248 4295500